Syncleus/aparapi-examples/doc/DevelopersGuideLinux.md

 ##Sub Directories

-The com.amd.aparapi and com.amd.aparapi.jni subdirectories contain the source for building and using Aparapi.
+The com.syncleus.aparapi and com.syncleus.aparapi.jni subdirectories contain the source for building and using Aparapi.

 The ant build.xml file, in each folder accept common 'clean' and 'build' targets.
 You can use the build.xml file at the root of the tree for two purposes:

-    To initiate a build com.amd.aparapi of com.amd.aparapi.jni.
+    To initiate a build com.syncleus.aparapi of com.syncleus.aparapi.jni.
     To create a binary ‘distribution’ directory and zip file.
 This zip file is same as those available from the download section of the code.google.com/p/aparapi site.

 ##Preparing for your first build

-Edit com.amd.aparapi.jni\build.properties and ensure that the properties are valid for your platform.
+Edit com.syncleus.aparapi.jni\build.properties and ensure that the properties are valid for your platform.

 View the comments in the properties file for assistance.
 The build.xml ant file contains some simple checks to help diagnose simple configuration errors in case something gets messed up.